2 Peter 2

 God spared not {ie., did not withhold judgment upon} --

-A. the angels that sinned (v.4)- [moved by the rebellion of Satan (see Rev 12:7-9).]
+A. the angels that sinned (v.4)- [moved by Satan's rebellion (see Rev 12:7-9).]

-• cast down to 'hell'- GK=tartarus.
 This is neither 'sheol' nor 'hades' (the place of disembodied human spirits) nor 'gehenna' ('hell-fire'), but a distinct place of confinement where the wicked angels await final judgment.

-• reserved {ie., kept, guarded} unto judgment.
+• reserved {ie., kept, guarded} unto judgment.-

-The imprisoned angels will be released briefly during the Tribulation period, before their final doom. (cp.
-Rev 9:1-3, 14-15; 20:10; Mat 25:41)
+These imprisoned angels (demons) will be released briefly during the Tribulation period (Rev 9:1-3,14-15), prior to their final doom (Rev 20:10; Mat 25:41).

-B. the wicked men of Noah's day (v.5; Gen 6:5-8) - [moved by the corruption of the world]
+B. the wicked men of Noah's day (v.5; Gen 6:5-8) - [moved by worldly corruption]

-C. the cities of Sodom & Gomorrah (v.6-8; Gen 19)- [moved by the lusts of the flesh]
+C. the cities of Sodom & Gomorrah (v.6-8; Gen ch.
+19)- [moved by fleshly perversion]

 ...God condemned what ungodly men approved. (cp.
 Rom 1:18-32)

-But God delivered Lot, who was 'just' and 'righteous'.
+But God delivered Lot, who was 'just' and 'righteous.'

 • Lot, like Abraham, was 'justified' by faith, not by works (cp.
 Rom 4:2-5).